hunychain/kyletools/content/blog/24-01/i-got-goatsed.md

 Back in the [SmackJeeves](https://tropedia.fandom.com/wiki/Smack_Jeeves) era (early 2010s for me) you could link to an image as your profile picture.
 I hotlinked a picture I found (don’t remember what it was) and it worked, everything normal.
 Years later I logged back into my account and my pfp had changed to a gif Goatse & Suiseiseki from Rozen Maiden telling me not to hotlink.
 It was SO SHOCKING to see out of nowhere.
 I don’t know how long that pfp was up but I was surprised my account hadn’t been suspended or something.
 I don’t know how they detected my hotlinking.
 I’m so curious (but not curious to look it up right now LOL).

 Speaking of SmackJeeves, I miss it!!!
-I loved reading South Park ({{< emoji embarrassed >}}) yaoi on there as a kid.
+I loved reading South Park ({{< emoji blush.gif >}}) yaoi on there as a kid.
 So much BL in general.
 It made people sooo mad to see BL on the front page back then.
 I might make a post about my old SJ favs one day. . .
 I don't keep up with any webtoons so I don't know what's popular these days.
 I hope the girls are still fujoing out!

 ![Screenshot of SmackJeeve's search result for "south park".
 It's full of boy's love comics.](/blog/24-01/3.jpg)